izankevin/izankevin.github.io/index.md

 - Office: Advanced skills in both the Open Document Foundation and Microsoft ofimatic suite.

 ### Awards and mentions
 - *Programa UAM Talento Joven*.
 I was awarded by being one of the 9 best access calification of the Faculty of Science at UAM.
-My university access calification was 13.825 out of 14
+My university access calification was 13.825 out of 14 [more info](https://uam.es/Ciencias/Talento_Joven/1446765719655.htm?language=es&pid=1446744491898&title=Programa%20UAM%20Talento%20Joven).